Osayuki-Raymond/Entre-Konnect/README.md

 # Entr--Konnect
-A collaborative community for entrepreneurs
+Entré-Konnect is a collaborative community platform for **entrepreneurs** to connect based on niche and share their knowledge with themselves.